 ACTA is the national peak body supporting and representing networks of clinician researchers conducting investigator-initiated clinical trials, clinical quality registries and clinical trial coordinating centres within the Australian health system.
 These groups cover a broad range of disease groups and clinical disciplines and represent a large proportion of the clinical research conducted in Australia each year.

-AHRA is the national network of NHMRC accredited translation centres from across Australia which currently includes seven Advanced Health Research and Translation Centres (AHRTCs) and three Centres for Innovation in Regional Health (CIRHs).
+AHRA is the national network of National Health and Medical Research Council (NHMRC) accredited translation centres from across Australia which currently includes seven Advanced Health Research and Translation Centres (AHRTCs) and three Centres for Innovation in Regional Health (CIRHs).
 The Centres bring acute health services, community health services, primary care, research institutes, universities and Government together to translate research into best practice to improve patient care, and health outcomes for the Australian population.
 The Centres are working on a wide range of projects locally and together on key national system level initiatives and research networks.

 Cancer Council Western Australia is WA’s leading cancer charity working across every aspect of every cancer.
 As a community-funded organisation Cancer Council WA relies on donations and support from West Australian’s to deliver their work across four main pillars: Advocacy, Prevention, Research and Support.